diopsidedesign/lettice/README.md

 component styles are fully encapsulated and will not affect external html elements thanks to the [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) spec

+## browser compatibility

+good on chrome and firefox, firefox tries its damndest, and things are looking good in the redmond camp.

+To enable custom elements and shadow DOM in Firefox, set the
+     dom.webcomponents.customelements.enabled   // and
+     dom.webcomponents.shadowdom.enabled preferences
+to true.

 ## a simple example
 ````